gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For example, renaming an input of a `Copy` task called `file.txt` to `FILE.txt` will now cause `FILE.txt` being created in the destination directory.
 The `Sync` task and `Project.copy()` and `sync()` operations now also handle case-renames as expected.

+## Unavailable files are handled more gracefully
+Generally, broken symlinks (pointing to non-existent files or directories), named pipes and unreadable files (hereinafter referred to as unavailable files) found in inputs or outputs of tasks are handled similarly to missing files from now on.

+In incremental builds therefore, changing the availability of a file (e.g. modifying the target of a broken symlink to a valid file, or vice versa), instead of throwing an exception, they will be detected and handled gracefully by up-to-date check and cache.

+Since we wouldn't be able to restore unavailable files from the cache, if a task produces one, caching will be disabled for the whole build.

+If the output contains an unavailable file - not produced by the task -, it will be ignored.

+Direct input references to unavailable files (i.e. in a root position) will fail validation for `@InputFile` and `@InputDirectory`.

+Indirect references to unavailable files (e.g. not directly referenced by the task, inside `@InputDirectory`, `@InputFiles`, `@Classpath` or `@CompileClasspath`) will be marked as missing - unless they're annotated with `@SkipWhenEmpty`.

 ## Fail the build on deprecation warnings

 The `warning-mode` command line option now has a [new `fail` value](userguide/command_line_interface.html#sec:command_line_warnings) that will behave like `all` and in addition fail the build if any deprecation warning was reported during the execution.